zmalone/chef-web-docs/source/learn-the-basics/windows/configure-a-resource/summary/_index.md

 ### Resources describe the what, not the how

-Your policy declares _what_ state each resource should be in, but not _how_ to get there.
-In this lesson, you declared that the file <code class="file-path">settings.ini</code> must exist and what its contents are, but you didn't specify how to apply that policy.
+A recipe is a file that holds one or more resources.
+Each resource declares _what_ state a part of the system should be in, but not _how_ to get there.
+Chef handles these complexities for you.

+In this lesson, you declared that the file <code class="file-path">settings.ini</code> must exist and what its contents are, but you didn't specify how to create or write to the file.
 This layer of abstraction can not only make you more productive, but it can also make your work more portable across platforms.

-A recipe declares what state each resource should be in but not how to achieve that state.
-Chef handles these complexities for you.

 ### Resources have actions